The Maidstone Studios: Independent ownership

 When TVS lost its ITV franchise, it retained the Maidstone facility with a view to becoming an independent production company.
 The new south and south east ITV contractor, Meridian, initially continued to rent space in the building as a production centre for the south east edition of Meridian Tonight, before moving to its own centre at nearby New Hythe between 1994 and 2004.
 The Meridian newsgathering operation returned to Maidstone Studios in 2004, though the studio for the programme moved to Meridian's new base at Whiteley in Hampshire.

 TVS, including the Maidstone Studios, was quickly bought by International Family Entertainment Inc. and the studios were used as an independent production facility.
 IFE subsequently launched a UK version of The Family Channel based at Maidstone, using some elements of the TVS programme archive.
 Flextech was a partner in the venture, taking a 39% stake in the business.
-In 1996, the studio complex was sold by International Family Entertainment Inc. to Flextech when it acquired the remaining 61% of the UK Family Channel business.
+In 1996, the studio complex was sold by International Family Entertainment to Flextech when it acquired the remaining 61% of the UK Family Channel business.

 During 2002 the new owner of Flextech, Telewest Communications, overhauled the structure of the operations which resulted in the disposal of the studios.

 The studios were bought in 2002 by a local consortium of businessmen under the name Dovedale Associates for £4.25 million, headed by ex-BBC producer Geoff Miles.
 In 2005 a £2 million refurbishment programme took place, as part of the new owner's plans for the complex.
 A new Studio 5 (now known as Studio 1) was opened, which covers 12000 sqft able to accommodate a 2,000-strong audience; it is now the complex's flagship HD studio.
 Between April 2013 and December 2018 was the home of BBC2's Later... with Jools Holland.

 From 2006 to 2012 a company called TVS Television Productions Ltd was based in offices at The Maidstone Studios.
 The name Television South Ltd, TVS and the colour logo device had been re-registered to lighting cameraman Keith Jacobsen, who traded as an independent production company with no links to the original.
 The new TVS ceased trading on 9 March 2012, but as of May 2017 the logo and name are used by another independent production company.

 The area including car parks and outbuildings to the east of the studio premises were bought by Hillreed Homes.
 Planning permission was granted in 2014 for 77 dwellings and work to redevelop the site started in 2017.
 Vehicular access to the studios now passes through the housing estate.